Justine van der Leun

-Justine van der Leun, Emerson Collective Fellow, is an independent journalist and a reporting fellow at Type Media Center.
-For her Fellows project, she is writing a forthcoming book on women and mass incarceration, to be published by Ecco/HarperCollins.
-Van der Leun’s prior books include, most recently, We Are Not Such Things, and her features have been published in the New York Review of Books, Harper’s Magazine the Guardian, VQR, and the New Republic, among others.
+Justine van der Leun is an independent journalist.
+As her Fellowship project, she wrote Unreasonable Women: Three Stories of Violence, Imprisonment, and Extraordinary Survival.
+Van der Leun’s prior books include, most recently, We Are Not Such Things, and her features have been published in The New York Review of Books, New York Magazine, Harper’s Magazine, The Guardian, and The New Republic, among others.
 Van der Leun was also the host, lead reporter, and co-producer of the investigative podcast Believe Her.

-Her journalism has won or been selected as a finalist for the Mike Berger Award, the James Aronson Award, the Sigma Delta Chi Award, the Silver Gavel Award, the Gracie Award, and the Ambie Award for Excellence in Audio.
-Van der Leun has received grants from the Pulitzer Center for Crisis Reporting, Type Investigations, the International Women’s Media Foundation, and the Robert B. Silvers Foundation, and fellowships from the Sustainable Arts Foundation, New America, the Logan Nonfiction Program, and PEN America.
+Her journalism has been honored with the Mike Berger Award, the James Aronson Award, the Sigma Delta Chi Award, the Silver Gavel Award, the Gracie Award, and the Ambie Award for Excellence in Audio.
+Van der Leun has received grants from the Pulitzer Center for Crisis Reporting, Type Investigations, the International Women’s Media Foundation, and the Robert B. Silvers Foundation, and fellowships from the Sustainable Arts Foundation, the Logan Nonfiction Program, Type Media Center, and PEN America.
+She lives in New York.

 Selected Work